Auroratide/tap-to-roll/README.md

 ## Credits

 Fonts are remakes of the fonts used in the Dungeons and Dragons handbook.
-They are open source:
+They are openly available:

 * [Solbera DnD Fonts](https://github.com/jonathonf/solbera-dnd-fonts) (CC-BY-SA-4.0)